<< Short intro to LoC for SEO >>

 Example User Flows Graphics

 The Arbiter’s role is multifaceted and is currently the only ‘trusted’ party within the Debt DAO marketplace.
-They are responsible for:
+While a trusted 3rd party, we have tried to minimize their access and control as much as possible to only where its needed.

 - Adding revenue contracts + settings to Spigot for Borrower to collateralize